-The topics addressed in this EIS include geology; soils; water use and quality; wetlands; vegetation; wildlife; threatened, endangered, and special status species; land use, recreation, and visual resources; cultural resources; air quality; noise; reliability and safety; and alternatives.
+The topics addressed in this EIS include geology; soils; water use and quality; wetlands; vegetation; wildlife; threatened, endangered, and special status species; land use, recreation, and visual resources; environmental justice; cultural resources; air quality; climate change; noise; reliability and safety; and alternatives.
 This EIS describes the affected environment as it currently exists, discusses the potential environmental consequences of the proposed Project, and compares the Project's potential impact to that of identified alternatives.
 This EIS also presents our conclusions and recommended mitigation measures.
-We will recommend to the Commission that these recommended mitigation measures (indicated with bold type in the text and summarized in section 5.2 of this EIS) be included as conditions to any Certificate issued for the Project.
+We will recommend to the Commission that these recommended mitigation measures (summarized in section 5.2 of this EIS) be included as conditions to any Certificate issued for the Project.

 The Energy Policy Act of 2005 provides that the FERC shall act as the lead agency for coordinating all applicable authorizations related to jurisdictional natural gas facilities and for purposes of complying with NEPA.
-Based on its authority under the NGA, the FERC is the lead agency for preparation of this EIS in compliance with the requirements of NEPA, the CEQ regulations for implementing NEPA, and

-FERC regulations implementing NEPA (Title 18 of the Code of Federal Regulations Part 380 [18 CFR 380]).
-As the lead federal agency for the Project, FERC is required to comply with applicable statutes; for this Project, that includes section 7 of the Endangered Species Act of 1973, as amended (ESA) and section 106 of the National Historic Preservation Act (NHPA).
+Based on its authority under the NGA, the FERC is the lead agency for preparation of this EIS in compliance with the requirements of NEPA, the CEQ regulations for implementing NEPA, and FERC regulations implementing NEPA (18 CFR 380).
+As the lead federal agency for the Project, FERC is required to comply with applicable statutes; for this Project, that includes Section 7 of the Endangered Species Act of 1973, as amended (ESA) and Section 106 of the National Historic Preservation Act (NHPA).
 Both of these statutes have been taken into account in the preparation of this EIS.
-FERC will use this document to consider the environmental impacts that could result if it issues a Certificate to Kern River under section 7(c) of the NGA.
+The FERC Commission will use this document to consider the environmental impacts that could result if it issues a Certificate to Kern River under section 7(c) of the NGA.